Skyway666/Kuroko-Engine/Kuroko Engine/Game/README.txt

 are not changed.

 - If a script fails to compile, a set of errors will display in the Log.
 When trying to access components with this script, a message will appear warning the user.
-This can also be seen by selecting said script in the asset window, as it will display in the asset inspector.
+This can also be seen in the asset window and asset inspector.

 Constraints:

-- Can't modify scripts while the simulation is running
+- Can't modify scripts while the simulation is running.

 Advices